seegongsik

 Why Do Some Countries Drive on the Left?

-Driving on the left or right wasn't decided by nature.
-It's a human convention layered from right-handed cart customs, British knights wearing swords on the left hip, the spread of British colonies, and political switches.
-Same pattern as time zones (1884).
+Left or right driving was not decided by nature.
+It is a human convention layered from right-handed cart customs, swords on the left hip, British colonial spread, and political switches.

 Korea, the US, China, most of Europe = drive on the right.
 Steering wheel on the left.